Muaath5/AutoReplyUserBot/README.md

 - `/signature`: Edit/Disable messages signature
 - `/disallow_reply_when_online`: Disallow userbot to reply when user is online
 - `/allow_reply_when_online`: Allow userbot to reply when user is online
+- `/enable_groups`: Allows auto-reply in groups
+- `/disable_groups`: Disables auto-reply in groups

 ## TODO List:
 - [x] Creating a repository contains built result of TDLib, And remove it from here.
 - [x] Adding ability to set API_ID & API_HASH in console without environment variable.
+- [ ] Adding more options for auto-reply filtering

 ## Licence
 GPL 3.0